In this post

 [CLINICAL TRIAL] The first study in Israel to explore the effects of cannabinoids on white blood cells of COVID-19 patients is moving to the next phase!

-Scientists at the Center identified 15 cannabis strains that could effectively prevent cytokine storm through its interaction with the body’s endocannabinoid system.
+Scientists at the Center identified 15 cannabis strains that could effectively prevent cytokine storms through their interaction with the body’s endocannabinoid system.
 In a recent press release, the director of the Center, Dr. Igal Louria-Hayon said, “We hope that by decoding the cannabinoid activity mechanism during inflammatory storms, we can treat COVID-19 patients where conventional drugs have failed.”

 To conduct the clinical trial, researchers will analyze the effects of cannabinoids on white blood cells using samples from COVID-19 patients.
 These samples are stored at Rambam’s National Biobank of research specimens.
 According to Rambam’s director, Dr. Shlomit Yehudai-Reshef, this method will help the team understand how the body responds to the disease, and develop effective vaccines and drugs.
 Moreover, these samples will help speed up the process.
 “We believe that we will be able to accelerate the pace of investigation and move more rapidly to clinical applications, due to access to the National Biobank at Rambam,” he said.